April 16, 2020

 This minimum contribution requirement is a function of both benefit increases during the year and the Plan’s funded status.
 That’s important to understand, because if the employer contributes the value of benefit increases and Plan assets grow at the same rate as the liabilities, then the annual funding requirements should be stable.

-Each of these three rates is based on high-quality bond yields (A, AA and AAA-rated bonds) and reflect smoothing.
+Each of these three rates is based on high-quality bond yields (A, AA, and AAA-rated bonds) and reflect smoothing.
 Specifically, the IRS smooths each of these three rates using 24-months of bond yield data for the appropriate, corresponding maturities.
-Additionally, for each of the three rates, the IRS applies a 25-year average interest rate “overlay” to artificially increase rates (and decrease contributions) for minimum funding.
+Additionally, for each of the three rates, the IRS applies a 25-year average interest rate “overlay”, as well as a fixed-rate floor, to artificially increase rates (and decrease contributions) for minimum funding.

 Now that we’ve explained how required contributions and their corresponding discount rates are calculated, let’s further discuss the hedging of this liability.

-It’s important to note, as mentioned earlier, that these rates are smoothed and artificially increased to reflect historical yields.
+It’s important to note, as mentioned earlier, that these rates are smoothed and artificially increased to reflect historical yields, as well as a fixed-rate floor.
 As a result, they are significantly higher than the current yields of high-quality bonds.